Assassination of Wallenstein: Background

 In July 1630, the Catholic League used the opportunity of the Regensburg Electoral Congress to demand Wallenstein's dismissal.
 Wallenstein's reluctance to participate in the life of the court allowed his opponents to spread malicious rumors about him, such as his supposed ambitions to take the imperial throne for himself.
-Notably the Habsburg Spanish faction of the court was enraged at his failure to intervene into the Eighty Years' War.
-Bowing to outside pressure Ferdinand dismissed the general on 13 August.
+Notably the Habsburg Spanish faction of the court was enraged at his failure to intervene in the Eighty Years' War.
+Bowing to the pressure, Ferdinand dismissed the general on 13 August.
 The Swedish intervention in the Thirty Years' War that took place on the same year swung the balance of power against the empire.
-Many still saw the former generalissimo as the only military commander capable of maintaining a balance among the opposing forces, his reinstatement was thus formalized on 13 April 1632.
-Wallenstein spent most of the following year campaigning separately from his senior officers who operated autonomously, many of whom avoided him for fear of his rage outbursts.
-An axis of his opponents within the army began corresponding in encoded messages, criticizing his passive approach and the lack of opportunities for promotion stemming from it.
-Ferdinand found his responses to criticism inadequate and the two disagreed on the number of issues such as the unsanctioned release of the captured Protestant general Jindřich Matyáš Thurn and Wallenstein's refusal to conduct offensives during the winter months.
+Many still saw the former generalissimo as the only military commander capable of maintaining a balance among the opposing forces, and his reinstatement was formalized on 13 April 1632.
+Wallenstein spent most of the following year campaigning separately from his senior officers, who operated autonomously, many of whom avoided him for fear of his outbursts of rage.
+His opponents within the army began corresponding in encoded messages, criticizing his passive approach and the lack of opportunities for promotion stemming from it.
+Ferdinand found his responses to criticism inadequate, and the two disagreed on the number of issues, such as the unsanctioned release of the captured Protestant general Jindřich Matyáš Thurn and Wallenstein's refusal to conduct offensives during the winter months.